 The ICC panel provides the same functions as the user panel on the Mass Combi.
 However, with this remote panel you have the convenience to operate the Mass Combi remotely.
-This ICC remote panel and remote cable (6m) are included with the delivery of the Mass Combi.
+See chapter 11 for ordering information)

 3.5.2 Remote panel APC